awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-contact-control-panel.md

 A change introduced in Google Chrome version 64 may result in issues with receiving calls if you are using an embedded Contact Control Panel \(CCP\) softphone using the Amazon Connect Streams library\.
 If you are experiencing issues with your microphone when using Chrome version 64, you can resolve the issue by building and deploying the latest version of the [Amazon Connect Streams API](https://github.com/aws/amazon-connect-streams/blob/master/Documentation.md#downloading-streams), following the steps under *Downloading Streams*\.
 You can also resolve the issue by using Firefox as your browser\.

+For help solving problems with hearing a conversation, see [Set up Softphones and Desk Phones](#phone-settings)\.

 ## Use E\.164 Format for Telephone Numbers<a name="international-calls-ccp"></a>

 Amazon Connect requires phone numbers in [ E\.164](https://www.itu.int/rec/T-REC-E.164/en) format\.
 E\.164 is an international public telecommunication numbering plan defined by the International Telecommunication Union \(ITU\)\.
 Using phone numbers in E\.164 format ensures that numbers are interpreted consistently when placing calls between countries, and when phone numbers are passed between software applications and telephony services\.